- Home

 Project One: Natural and Mechanical Forms

-Students will develop a response to the theme, ‘Natural and Mechanical Forms’, evidencing the journey from their initial engagement with an idea to the realisation of an outcome.
-This will give students the opportunity to demonstrate, through an extended creative response, their ability to use a range of media such as; biro, clay, pencil, paint and print.
+Students will develop a response to the theme, ‘Natural and Mechanical Forms’, evidencing the journey from initial engagement with an idea to the realisation of an outcome.
+This will give students the opportunity to research and respond to appropriate artists’ work and demonstrate, through an extended creative response, their ability to use a range of media including drawing, painting, 3D construction and printmaking as well as opportunities to work with clay, fabric and recycled materials.

 Project Two: Colour

-Students will develop a response to the theme, ‘Colour, Pattern and Texture’, evidencing the journey from initial engagement with an idea to the realisation of an outcome.
-This will give students the opportunity to demonstrate, through an extended creative response, their ability to use a range of media such as; biro, clay, pencil, paint and print.
+Students will develop a response to the theme, ‘Colour’, evidencing the journey from initial engagement with an idea to the realisation of an outcome.
+This will give students the opportunity to research and respond to appropriate artists’ work and demonstrate, through an extended creative response, their ability to use a range of media including drawing, painting, 3D construction and printmaking as well as opportunities to work with clay, fabric and recycled materials.

 Year 11